aiidateam/aiida-tutorials/docs/pages/2019_SINTEF/sections/setup.rst

 Getting set up
 ==============

-.. note:: If you are using the Quantum Mobile virtual machine on your laptop, you can skip this section.
+.. note:: If you are using the Quantum Mobile virtual machine locally inside VirtualBox, you can skip this section.

 .. _2019_sintef_connect: